GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

 | `debug/trace/verbose` | `d`     | `debug`       |
 | `OK`                  | `o`/`s` | `OK`          |

-> Note: DataKit sets its status field to `unknown` if the log level (status) does not belong to any of the above (including abbreviations).

 Example: Assume the text data is as follows:

 ```not-set